-German Chamomile is one of the essentials that makes sensitive types breathe a sigh of relief.
+Then German Chamomile is the answer a healing essential that makes sensitive; dry types breathe a sigh of relief.

-It’s most salient features is its antibacterial, and anti-inflammatory nature, that offers a gorgeous boost of skin-calming and reaction-soothing goodness.
+It’s most salient features is its antibacterial, and anti-inflammatory nature, that offers a gorgeous boost of reaction-soothing goodness.

-If you pay attention to ingredient lists for sensitive skin types, you’ve probably noticed chamomile cropping up to calm, and heal—for good reason.
+If you pay attention to ingredient lists for sensitive skin types, you’ve probably noticed chamomile cropping up to calm, and heal, and for a good reason.

 What is German Chamomile?